Speak to an expert today 01270 440 341 020 3633 2107

 • Using a spotter or asking gym staff to help

-Gym Risk Assessment Template
+Get Your Gym Risk Assessment Quote

 For help understanding what to include in gym health and safety documentation, or for a full health and safety audit of your facility, please contact the team at Rhino Safety.
 Our experts can help you bring your gym health and safety policy up to scratch, providing staff and members with a safe and enjoyable place to work and exercise.